Is Fandom An Obsession Or Is That The Misogyny Talking?

-The fear that a young girl would be edited to look "crazy" at the height of the Titanic actor’s fame was warranted.
-A brief online search unearths news coverage from 1998 that labels a crowd gathered outside the London premiere of The Man In The Iron Mask in Leicester Square as "hormonally charged," while other videos show journalists discussing girls "throwing themselves" at the actor.
+The fear that a young girl would be edited to look 'crazy' at the height of the Titanic actor’s fame was warranted.
+A brief online search unearths news coverage from 1998 that labels a crowd gathered outside the premiere of The Man In The Iron Mask in Leicester Square as "hormonally charged", while other videos show journalists discussing girls "throwing themselves" at the actor.
 This type of language is hardly uncommon in fandom history.
-Beatlemania conflated admiration with mental health conditions while the description of Elvis’s crowds as "hysterical" connected them to emotional illness (the word hysterical derives from "hystera," the Greek for womb).
+'Beatlemania' conflated admiration with mental health conditions while the description of Elvis’s crowds as 'hysterical' connected them to 'emotional illness' (the word 'hysterical' derives from 'hystera', the Greek for womb).

 Advertisement